inbo/whip/docs/syntax.md

 ### numberformat

-Tests if a value conforms to a specific number format:
+Tests if a numeric value conforms to a specific number format:

 ```yaml
 length: